deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 He checked the dashboard clock and performed a few mental calculations.
 He had about four days to go before Allison got back from the UK.
-He made his plan: After she got back from England, they'd go back to Grampa E's place, he'd make her s'mores, they'd cuddle by the fire... and he'd confess.
+He made his plan: After she got back from England, they'd go back to Grampa E's place, he'd make her s'mores, they'd cuddle by the fire...and he'd confess.
 See how it went.

 It sounded so simple, put that way.
 Like there was no big deal involved.